xster/flutter-wiki/Setting-up-the-Engine-development-environment.md

 ## Editor autocomplete support

+### XCode

 On Mac, you can simply use Xcode (e.g., `open out/host_debug_unopt/products.xcodeproj`).

+### VSCode with C/C++ Intellisense

+VSCode can also provide some IDE features using the [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
+It will provide basic support with some missing header and incorrect jump to definitions on installation, without any configuration.

+For better support, Intellisense also supports our `compile_commands.json`.
+Either symlink `src/out/compile_commands.json` to the project root at `src/flutter` OR provide an absolute path to it in the `c_cpp_properties.json` config file.
+See ["compile commands" in the c_cpp_properties.json reference](https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference).

+For adding IDE support to the Java code in the engine with VSCode, see ["Using VSCode as an IDE for the Android Embedding"](https://github.com/flutter/flutter/wiki/Setting-up-the-Engine-development-environment/_edit#using-vscode-as-an-ide-for-the-android-embedding).

+### CQuery (multiple editors)

 Alternatively, [cquery](https://github.com/cquery-project/cquery) is a highly scalable C/C++/Objective-C language server that supports IDE features like go-to-definition, call hierarchy, autocomplete, find reference etc that works reasonably well with our engine repo.